 The key difference between sexual and asexual reproduction is that sexual reproduction involves two parents of the opposite sex while asexual reproduction involves a single parent.

-The ability to reproduce, that is to produce a new generation of the same species, is one of the fundamental characteristics of living organisms.
-It involves the transmission of the genetic material from the parental generation to the next generation, ensuring the characteristics of the species and parental organisms are perpetuated.
+The ability to reproduce and produce a new generation of the same species is one of the fundamental characteristics of a living organism.
+It involves the transmission of the genetic material from the parental generation to the offspring generation, ensuring the characteristics of the species and perpetuating the characteristics of parental organisms.
 Before a new individual reaches its own reproductive stage, it normally has to go through a period of growth and development.
-Some members of the species will die before they reach reproductive age due to predation, disease and accidental death, so that a species will only survive if each generation produces more offspring than the parental generation.
-There are two basic types of reproduction, asexual and sexual.
+Some members of the species will die before they reach reproductive age due to predation, disease and accidental death.
+So the remaining species will only able to produce more offspring and contribute to the continuation of the species.
+There are two basic types of reproduction; namely, asexual and sexual reproduction.

 What is Asexual Reproduction?

 Asexual reproduction is one of the two main modes of reproduction.
 It involves only one parent.
 Hence, the offsprings are genetically identical with the parent.
 Prokaryotes such as bacteria and unicellular eukaryotic organisms such as Amoeba and Paramoecium reproduce asexually by cell division or binary fission of the parent cell.

 Hence, asexual reproduction is a type of reproduction done by a single organism without production of gametes.
 It usually results in the production of identical offspring, the only genetic variation arising as a result of random mutation among the individuals.
 There are three common modes of asexual reproduction: fission, budding and fragmentation in animals.
 Lower animal phyla such as prokaryotes, eukaryotes, cnidarians and Platyhelminthes use this type of reproduction.

 What are the Similarities Between Sexual and Asexual Reproduction?